Tempered Erlang Queue with Multiple Arrivals: Introduction

 In Section \ref{preliminaries}, we give some definitions and known results on the Mittag-Leffler function, tempered fractional derivative, Erlang queue with multiple arrivals, \textit{etc.} In Section \ref{sec3}, we study the Erlang queue with multiple arrivals time-changed by an independent inverse tempered $\alpha$-stable subordinator.
-We derive the system of fractional differential equations that governs its state probabilities, and obtain the explicit expression for transient state probabilities.
+We derive the system of fractional differential equations that governs its state probabilities, and obtain the explicit expression for its transient state probabilities.
 We deduce the probability of no customer in the system at time $t\ge0$.
 Also, we give an equivalent characterization of the tempered Erlang queue with multiple arrivals in terms of the number of phases, that is, we study its queue length process.
 We obtain the closed form expression for the mean queue length and derive its governing system of differential equations.
 Moreover, we obtain the distribution of busy period which is defined as the time duration which starts when a customer enters in an empty system and ends when the system becomes empty again.
 In Section \ref{se4}, by restricting the number of arrivals to one in an infinitesimal small time interval, we study the tempered Erlang queue, that is, the Erlang queue time-changed by an independent inverse tempered $\alpha$-stable subordinator.
 For this time-changed process, we present its various distributional properties derived as a particular case from Section \ref{sec3}.
-Here, we obtain the distribution of inter-arrival times, inter-phase times and sojourn times of the tempered Erlang queue.
+Additionally, we obtain the distribution of inter-arrival times, inter-phase times and sojourn times of the tempered Erlang queue.
+Later, the conditional waiting time distribution for tempered Erlang queue is derived.

-Later, a similar study is done for two other time-changed variants of the Erlang queue with multiple arrivals.
-The other time changing components considered are the first hitting time of a gamma subordinator and that of an inverse Gaussian subordinator.
-Various distributional properties for these time-changed variants are obtained.